couchbase/n1k1/README.md

     so, the first discovery of MISSING or NULL should be able to short-circuit and directly break or goto some outer handler codepath?

-- temporary, but reused (recyclable) raw []bytes buf as a per-tuple working area might be associated with...
-  - perhaps the base.Vals could have a hidden labeled "^tmp"?
-    - but, unlike other Val's, it would be mutated! so, this is not highly favored.
-    - and, also need to be careful to carrying the ^tmp and propagating it during processing.
-  - better: add another struct property to the base.Vars?
-    - it's copied as more base.Vars are chained, so that you don't need to walk the chain to the root every time?
-    - any spawned child thread/goroutines can push another Vars that shadows the ancestor Var chain to avoid concurrent mutations?

 - precompute data based on early constant detection?
   - e.g., ARRAY_POSITION(hobbies, 0) might detect early that args[1]